 Courtney Darts is Legal Director at Pro Bono Partnership, an organization that provides business and transactional legal services to nonprofits serving the disadvantaged or enhancing the quality of life in neighborhoods in New York, New Jersey, and Connecticut.
 In her current role, Courtney oversees the Partnership’s legal and educational programs.
 She also provides direct legal services to nonprofit organizations in New York and Connecticut, focusing on nonprofit, tax-exempt, and corporate governance matters.

 Mr. Samuels has extensive experience representing numerous public charities and private foundations, including social service agencies, grant-making foundations, mental health facilities, educational organizations, and religious institutions.
-His clients include New York University, Jewish Association for Services for the Aged, Atran Foundation, Amherst College, Case Western Reserve, Hebrew Academy for Special Children, Social Science Research Council, the Workmen’s Circle/Arbeter Ring, and the YWCA of the City of New York.
+His clients include New York University, Jewish Association for Services for the Aged, Atran Foundation, Bone Marrow Foundation, Board of National Missions, Interborough Consultation Center, Social Science Research Council, the Workers Circle, and the YWCA of the City of New York.

 Mr. Samuels is a recognized expert on a wide range of issues involving charitable organizations, including compensation, governance, fiduciary duty, self-dealing and conflict of interest, prudent investments, and endowments and restricted funds.
+He represents targets of investigations and inquiries from government agencies (including the New York Attorney General).
+He frequently deals with the Attorney General on regulatory matters, including sales, mergers, dissolutions, and cy pres applications.
 He teaches the course on Charitable Organizations as an adjunct professor at New York Law School.
 Mr. Samuels is former chair and a member of the Nonprofit Organizations Committee of the New York City Bar Association.
 He has chaired and participated in numerous continuing legal education and accounting education programs on nonprofit issues.
 Mr. Samuels is the lead editor and co-author of a treatise, Nonprofit Compensation, Benefits, and Employment Law, and has written extensively on nonprofit issues with numerous articles published in the New York Law Journal and elsewhere.
 He is also an experienced civil and appellate litigator and employment lawyer.

 Mr. Samuels received an A.B. degree (cum laude) from Harvard College in 1974, a J.D. degree from Harvard Law School in 1978, and an LL.M. from NYU School of Law in 1985.
 Mr. Samuels was Deputy Chief of the New York AG’s Charities Bureau from 1987 to 1995.
 He was previously a partner at Perlman & Perlman and at Butler, Fitzgerald & Potter.
 Mr. Samuels is admitted to practice in the state and federal courts in New York.